 To earn University Honors, students must complete three Honors colloquia.

-Honors colloquia are discussion-centered seminars in which professors and students from diverse disciplinary backgrounds explore questions of enduring social, historical, philosophical, and personal significance.
-University Honors students gain deeper understanding of their major courses of study by forging new connections among previously disparate strands of their learning.
-Through conversations informed by intensive reading, writing, analysis, and other forms of experiential learning, University Honors students expand their capacity for self-directed thought and collaborative inquiry.
+Honors colloquia are discussion-centered seminars (typically 10-12 junior and senior Honors students) in which students and professors from diverse disciplinary backgrounds explore questions of enduring significance.
+The breadth of exploration fuels integrative learning: creating or exploring connections among different ways or domains of learning (including but not limited to theories, methods, skills, experiences, values, cultures, or perspectives).
+Through conversations informed by intensive reading, writing, analysis, and experiential learning, University Honors students expand their capacities for creative, critical thought and collaborative inquiry.

 Departmental Honors (usually 6 hours but varies by department)